AdobeDocs/marketo-measure.en/help/configuration-and-setup/marketo-measure-and-salesforce/page-layout-instructions.md

    >[!NOTE]
    >
-   >If you are using multiple Campaign record types, the picklist values for the **Enable Buyer Touchpoints** field will need to be updated.
+   >If you are using multiple Campaign record types, the picklist values for the **[!UICONTROL Enable Buyer Touchpoints]** field will need to be updated.
 Please reference [this article](/help/channel-tracking-and-setup/offline-channels/configurations-for-multiple-campaign-record-types.md) for instructions.

 ## Leads {#leads}